pokerfacett/MY_REQUEST/China Mobile Router WF-1 Command Injection(1).md

 # Background
-China Mobile WF-1 router is an AX1800 router based on Qualcomm's five-core processor.
+China Mobile An Lianbao WF-1 router is an AX1800 router based on Qualcomm's five-core processor.
 It adopts a new generation of 11AX technology, 2.4G and 5G dual-band concurrently, and can provide a wireless rate of 1800M, providing high-speed and stable WiFi coverage

 # Description
-China Mobile Router WF-1 provide web interface /api/ZRQos/set_online_client which receive parameters by POST request, and the parameter ip field has a command injection vulnerability, An attacker can use the vulnerability to execute remote commands
+China Mobile An Lianbao WF-1 router provide web interface /api/ZRQos/set_online_client which receive parameters by POST request, and the parameter ip field has a command injection vulnerability, An attacker can use the vulnerability to execute remote commands

 # Affect Versions
 V1.0.1